 A high humidity level can also cause moisture problems in your home.
 In turn, this may trigger respiratory complications.
 Sneezing and coughing will keep you from falling into a deep sleep.

 On the other hand, dry air can also cause enough discomfort to keep you awake at night.
 Your skin will be itchy, and you may experience nose and eye irritation.
 Your respiratory system requires some moisture, so when the humidity level is low, it can cause respiratory inflammation and other health complications.

 Several studies have varying conclusions about the ideal humidity level, but the best range cited by most experts is between 30 and 50%.
 You may require a dehumidifier or a humidifier to regulate moisture, depending on the conditions of the indoor atmosphere in your home.

 Your air conditioning system can regulate high levels of humidity through the evaporator.
 Its coils are cool enough to condense the vapor and drain it away from the system.
-If your home in Theodore has moisture problems, you can consult our experts at Hansen Air Pros.
+If your home in Theodore has moisture problems, you can consult our experts at Hansen Super Techs.
 Managing humidity is essential for your comfort as well as for your equipment’s longevity.

 Why You May Want to Consider Zoning Control

 In large homes, maintaining ideal temperatures can be complicated.
 In the baby’s room, you need to avoid a high temperature, but at the same time, older adults need more warmth.
 One of the solutions to the problem is zoning control.